The Best Sensory Play Toys for Visually Impaired Kids

-Many kids with visual impairments can be hesitant to touch things that are sticky or feel "weird" but others love it!
-There are plenty of tactile sensory balls to choose from but Ivan prefers the Puffer Ball shown here with its crazy rubbery tentacles sticking out that are fun to grab and brush across your hands.
-It's also squishy and a little bouncy for added fun.
+Many kids with visual impairments can be hesitant to touch things that are sticky or feel “weird” but others love it!
+There are plenty of tactile sensory balls to choose from but Ivan prefers the Puffer Ball with its crazy rubbery tentacles sticking out that are fun to grab and brush across your hands.
+It’s also squishy and a little bouncy for added fun.
 Other kids may like the smoother solid tactile sensory balls to play with like the set from Infantino.
 For a fun tactile discrimination activity, place a collection of balls with varying textures and designs in a bin.
 Next, have your child grab one and identify it.
 You could also switch it around and have your child find a certain ball when you ask for it.

 Skwish Stix Color Burst

 The Skwish Stix toy line from Manhattan Toy is a classic incorporating elastic bands with wooden rods and beads to make a complex manipulation toy that is fun for kids to squeeze, pull, twist and turn as it morphs into new designs before going back to the original shape.
 It makes a great fidget toy for times when a larger toy is okay.
 Try keeping them around during story time or near bean bags or other places the kids relax.
-It's a nice toy to just sit and touch or it can serve as a more dynamic learning tool for science class!
-You can find a variety of styles including teether, rattles and suction base Skwish toys on Amazon!
+It’s a nice toy to just sit and touch or it can serve as a more dynamic learning tool for science class!

 Sensory Solutions Finger Painting Kit